colyseus/docs/docs/colyseus/devmode.md

 }
 ```

-:warning: **Attention **
+!!!
+Warning "Attention on the client-side"

-Upon devMode connection re-establishing, schema-callbacks(`onAdd`) will be triggered again.
+    Upon re-establishing a connection on devMode, the `onAdd` schema callback will be triggered again on the client-side.
-It is advised to be prepared!
+    Be prepared to possibly ignore it during development.